AlexUner/Portfolio/Assembler/register/README.md

 The desired character and text string must be entered on the command line after certain keys (@, #, $, %).
 The key for the character to be searched is to be entered first, the test string key is to be entered second.

 The program should check if the character to be searched for belongs to to a set of lowercase Latin letters, otherwise the program will return an an error message.
-The program should also return an error message if the command line does not contain the keys or if the keys are missing a character(s). are given, but then there are no character(s)
+The program should also return an error message if the command line does not contain the keys or if the keys are missing a character(s). are given, but then there are no character(s).

 <br>